Tutorial - Integrate Dynamo

 Introduction

-Welcome to this tutorial on integrating Dynamo with VIKTOR!
-VIKTOR is a platform dedicated to the Engineering and Construction industry, providing a seamless integration with 3rd party software.
-In this tutorial, we will explore how to render a basic house with Dynamo and visualize it in VIKTOR.
-To get started, the user will provide parameters such as the number of houses, width, depth, number of floors, and heights for floors and roofs.
-The VIKTOR worker will then compute the Dynamo model using the command-line interface included within Dynamo Sandbox.
-The geometry of the model is generated using either Autodesk Revit or FormIt.
-The geometry JSON is then converted to a mesh, which is rendered and visualized in VIKTOR.
-In this tutorial, we will cover the step-by-step process of setting up a VIKTOR app with Dynamo integration we will cover:
+Welcome to this tutorial on creating an app that integrates with Dynamo!
+In this tutorial, we will explore how to render a basic house with Dynamo and visualize it in your app.
+As a starting point, the user will provide parameters such as the number of houses, width, depth, number of floors, and heights for floors and roofs.
+These parameters are sent to Dynamo Sandbox using a worker, the program that establishes the connection between VIKTOR and the third-party software, and are used to generate the geometry of the house.
+The geometry is then converted to a mesh, which is rendered and visualized in VIKTOR.
+In this tutorial, we will cover the step-by-step process of setting up a VIKTOR app with a Dynamo integration:

 - Setup VIKTOR app